 Once you understand the relationship between variables, you can begin to make some really powerful predictions.

-FYI linear regression is both a statistical model and a machine learning algorithm.
+FYI linear regression is both a statistical model and a supervised machine learning algorithm.
 In the context of machine learning, the “machine” is the linear regression model and “learning” means that the linear regression model was trained on a sample of the dataset and then learned the correlations between the variables in order to be able to make future predictions.

 Simple vs multivariate regression